 The change is designed to improve the value of private health insurance for you.
 When considering whether you need medical treatment, the cost of your travel and accommodation shouldn't be a factor.
 If your insurer decides to offer this benefit, it will be considered a perk and will not affect your costs compared to what others pay for the same policy.

 At the same time, it can save you heaps on travel and accommodation compared to a policy without this benefit.

 If you live in a regional or rural area, it's very likely that in order to access private health facilities, you need to travel to larger urbanised areas or cities.
 It's often the case that your local town simply doesn't have the demand for specialist medical and hospital treatment to support your specific needs.

 At the moment, around half of all private health insurers offer benefits for travel and accommodation for members who need to travel to access specialist medical and hospital services.
 Generally though, only members with a high level of extras cover have access to travel and accommodation.
 In recent years, the benefits offered haven't kept pace with the costs, which is why the government is doing something about it.

-When will these rural changes take effect?
+When did these rural changes take effect?

 What else is changing across healthcare in Australia?